romanschejbal/reactgirls/docs/intro.md

 1. We define a component named `Login` where we define the state, behaviour and the UI representation all together.
 1. We render the `Login` component into the div we created, so React will start its scheduler and keep track of any changes in that subtree.
 1. If we would unmount our component (not part of the code) with `ReactDOM.unmountComponentAtNode(document.getElementById("app"))`, React would cleanup all the attached listeners it has created automatically.
-1. The code is declarative and easier to reason about. _(This may not look like so since you may not be very familiar with the React API just yet.)_
+1. The code is __declarative__ and easier to reason about. _(Declarative code is easier to understand thus we prefer declarative code over imperative.
+In fact, what is very common in React, is to wrap some imperative code with declarative component(s) - we will see an example of this at the end of the webinar.)_

-And this is it, this is React. :) I like to think of React as a "Lego for adults".
+And this is it, this is React.
+I mean, there's more to it, but let's not put too much on our plate at the beginning.
+I like to think of React as "Lego for adults".
 Once you have the building blocks, it's very easy and fast to create application of any scale with it.

-(Test will follow)
+If there is anything that doesn't make sense to you, please don't be afraid to ask questions.

+Now go and try to fill out the test in the Goole Classroom.